anhhd/anhhoangduc.com/content/project/r-package.md

 title = "R package for Analytics automation"

 # Project summary to display on homepage.
-summary = "Building an R package to standardize & to automate common analytics tasks for Analytics team."
+summary = "Build an R package to standardize & to automate common analytics tasks for Analytics team."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "r-package.jpg"
+#image_preview = "r-package.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`